Prince William tells space tourists: Fix Earth instead

 But Prince William said: "We need some of the world's greatest brains and minds fixed on trying to repair this planet, not trying to find the next place to go and live."

-Virgin Galactic, which offers a similar experience of a few minutes' weightlessness and a view of the earth's curvature from the cosmos, launched founder Richard Branson in July, a few days before Mr Bezos.
+Virgin Galactic, which offers a similar experience of a few minutes' weightlessness and a view of the Earth's curvature from the cosmos, launched its founder Richard Branson in July, a few days before Mr Bezos.

 Prince William was speaking ahead of the inaugural Earthshot Prize awards ceremony on Sunday, his initiative to honour those working on environmental solutions.